Food Allergy Awareness Training Course

 Food allergies seem to be more common.
 The reason for this is undecided, but it is reported that in Europe, over 150 million people have food allergies.
 These vary in seriousness, from mild intolerance, to a reported 1 in 5 sufferers who are in fear of death from a possible serious asthma attack, or anaphylactic shock.

-Annex II of the EU Food Information for Consumers Regulation, which came into force in the UK on 13th December 2014, now lists the 14 common allergens which must be stated if used on any label, menu content or food sold.
+Annex II of the EU Food Information for Consumers Regulation, which came into force in the UK on 13th December 2014 and which our course explains the implications, now lists the 14 common allergens which must be stated if used on any label, menu content or food sold.
 In order for this regulation to be effective all personnel who may be asked "Does this contain any allergens?" must be able to answer correctly.
-This means:

-- They must know about the contents of food they serve or sell
+- Know about the contents of food they serve or sell

-- They must be able to give advice to consumers if required
+- Are able to give advice to consumers if required

 There are a number of prosecutions currently going through UK criminal and civil courts for allergen mismanagement which highlights how important it is to ensure all staff are aware of allergies.